Divorce law in NJ

 I believe, in all fairness to our readers, it is POSSIBLE that alimony could be a factor included within the catch all of factor number 13.
 It is in my opinion, however, that the family court, being a court of equity or fairness, would never increase one’s alimony award BECAUSE of that same spouse’s adultery.

-The Micklin Law Group is a New Jersey law firm specializing in family law and estates.
+The Micklin Law Group, LLC is a New Jersey divorce law firm focusing on family law for men and fathers.
 Attorney Brad Micklin was recently named to The National Advocates list of Top 100 attorneys from each state.
-Brad has a special expertise in working with high asset divorce.
+Brad has experience working with high asset divorce.
 You can read more on this topic by visiting our divorce blog.
-To set up a free consultation, call 973-562-0100.
+To set up a consultation, call 973-562-0100.